amylee78/M4.2-CSS/README.md

 you do not need to setup a local server to run the project.

-It is also recomented to show this in browser to play with sizing and to see it in full screen vs small screen. the images hould stay in a 2x2 grid and the text should shrink to fit the boxes. the text should remain within the box its surrounded in.
+It is also recomented to show this in browser to play with sizing and to see it in full screen vs small screen. the images hould stay in a 2x2 grid and the text should shrink to fit the boxes.
+The text should remain within the box its surrounded in. the text should stay within the box/grid it is in.

 ## Testing

 No tests for this site

+##  refrence used
+ to find the hex colors for this site https://imagecolorpicker.com/ to help me lay out the grid pattern https://www.w3schools.com/css/css_grid.asp help me put the images in a fixed size https://www.w3schools.com/css/css3_box-sizing.asp